austenrainer/stoic/docs/iccc2024workshop.md

 We'll use two expansions of HAZOP in this workshop: the extant [CHAZOP](chazop.md) methodology and a new proposed methodology, EHAZOP, which is directed towards the identification of ethical hazards.
 Together, the workshop explores how creative practice can be used to examine the space of ethical hazards associated with the AI system provided.

-## Description of the expected participants
+## Expected commitments of the expected participants

 Indicative number of participants are between six and eighteen participants.
 If there is an unsufficient number of participants, we may need to either cancel or substantially re-organise the workshop.

-We invite participants who:
+We ask that participants:
 - Have a background in engineering, software, computation or safety assessment
 - Will create a supportive space for co-creativity;
 - Are willing to rapidly produce preliminary creative outputs in a time-constrained situation;